jack06215/jack06215/README.md

  -->
 # About Me
 I am a Software Engineer, experienced in Machine Learning and Fullstack development 👨‍💻
-- Taiwanese who used to live in Australia and now working in Japan.
+- Taiwanese who used to live in Australia for 10 years and now working in Japan.
 - Graduated M.Eng. at [University of Technology Sydney](https://www.uts.edu.au/) (2018).
 - I am currently learning Flutter, GraphQL and React.